 Edge & Cloud Computing

-Cloud computing is still an important processing model and is beneficial in solutions that are not time-out response sensitive, where the device does not need processing power itself, or to support big data applications.
+Cloud computing is still a vital processing model and is beneficial in solutions that are not time-out response sensitive, where the device does not need processing power itself, or to support big data applications.
 Cloud computing increases the efficiency of daily work tasks and provides a pathway for the massive mountains of data to travel to the intended system endpoints.
-Edge computing provides valuable benefits where computing devices have data processing capabilities and requires the ability to quickly process data.
+Edge computing offers valuable benefits where computing devices have data processing capabilities and requires the ability to process data quickly.

 In summary, Edge computing does not replace cloud computing.
-Effectively, the analytic algorithm may be fashioned in the cloud, and then pushed to the edge device.
-This often occurs where the IoT or other digital device is primarily a sensor gathering data and incapable of analysis.
+The analytic algorithm is set-up in the cloud and then pushed to the edge device.
+This condition often occurs where the IoT or other digital device is primarily a sensor gathering data and incapable of analysis.